DevonJerothe/MarkdownStreamer/README.md

     }
 )
 ```

+The default image provider supports caching and remote image loading.

 `CodeBlock.highlightedCode` is precomputed by `StreamProcessor`; custom code views do not need to run Splash on the main thread.